James Cameron's unrealized projects: Wolverine and the X-Men

 Around 1989, Stan Lee and Chris Claremont entered in talks with Carolco Pictures and Lightstorm Entertainment to make a film adaptation of the X-Men comic book series, with Cameron as producer, Kathryn Bigelow as director and Gary Goldman as writer.
 Bob Hoskins was slated to star as Wolverine and Angela Bassett was attached to star as Storm.
 Claremont also contacted Marvel Comics editor-in-chief Jim Shooter to revive the character of Jean Grey due to the character's demise in The Dark Phoenix Saga comic book storyline.
 However, the project entered into development hell when Lee piqued Cameron's interest on the long planned Spider-Man film and after the defunction of Carolco Pictures.
 The film was finally released in 2000 with Bryan Singer as director.

 1990s

 Jurassic Park

 In May 1990, Cameron attempted to buy the rights to make a film adaptation of Michael Crichton's novel Jurassic Park.
 However, Steven Spielberg bought the rights by a mere few hours before Cameron could do so.
 The film was released in 1993 and directed by Spielberg.
-Since the film's release, Cameron has admitted that after he saw Spielberg's Jurassic Park, he realized that he was not the right person to make the film.
+Since the film's release, Cameron has admitted that after he saw Spielberg's Jurassic Park, he realized that he wouldn't have been the right person to make the film.